vamosriot/Bookbot-Personas/README.md

   - **The Student**: Budget-constrained, textbook-focused, peer-influenced
   - **The Parent**: Educational focus, age-appropriate content, family-oriented

-- **Marketing Testing Lab**: Test campaigns, features, and messaging with customer personas
+- **Interactive Chat Interface**: Have conversations with each persona to understand their needs
 - **Complete Authentication System**: Secure login, signup, and password reset
 - **Real-time Chat**: Live conversation updates using Supabase subscriptions
-- **File Upload Support**: Drag-and-drop file attachments in conversations
+- **File Upload Support**: Drag-and-drop file attachments in conversations (images and documents)
 - **Responsive Design**: Modern UI with Tailwind CSS and shadcn/ui components
 - **Persistent Chat History**: All conversations saved and synchronized
-- **Customer Segment Insights**: Detailed demographics, psychographics, and behavioral data
+- **Detailed Customer Insights**: Demographics, psychographics, and behavioral data for each persona

 ## 🚀 Live Demo